Longitudinal Network Models and Permutation-Uniform Markov Chains: Introduction

 \section{Introduction}

-Since the 1980s exponential random graph models (\abbr{ergm}s) have proved successful for modeling single observations of random networks whose probabilities are parameterized functions of certain observables, called sufficient statistics, such as the number of edges, the degree sequence, or the counts of specified subgraphs.
-These are generative statistical models, allowing scientists to estimate parameters that weight the importance of different sufficient statistics in explaining why a network has a certain topology.
-In the succeeding decades, statisticians have developed sophisticated techniques for estimating these parameters and testing goodness of fit for these models.
-For surveys of this literature, see \textcites{goldenberg2010}{kolaczyk-2017}[88--97]{kolaczyk-2020-ch6}.
+Over the last half century, the statistical modeling of networks has ramified.
+One branch of studies has included \emph{exponential random graph models} (\abbr{ERGM}s), which have proved successful for modeling single observations of random networks.
+Their probabilities are \emph{exponential families}, parameterized functions of certain observables, called \emph{sufficient statistics}, such as the number of edges, the degree sequence, or the counts of specified subgraphs.
+Another branch has modeled \introduce{longitudinal} or \introduce{dynamic networks}, in which edges blossom and die but nodes stay the same \autocites(\bibstring{see}, e.g.,)(){Holland:1977fi}{frank91}{Snijders2005}, as discrete-time Markov chains \autocite[\autocap{f}irst discussed in][]{katz-proctor-1959} where each row of the matrix of transition probabilities has an exponential-family representation with the same parameter, as in \textcite{Robins:2001ke}. \Textcite{hfx2010} explored this family of models, calling them \introduce{temporal \abbr{ERGM}s} (\abbr{TERGM}s), and focused on the dyadic independence case.

-Stochastic models of change over time in social networks started with the discrete-time, dyadically independent model of \textcite{katz-proctor-1959}.
-Later models viewed the underlying social process as a continuous-time Markov chain that we observe at discrete time points.
-The earliest of these studies, such as \textcite{Sorensen:1976gm}, did not model the entire social network, focusing instead on triads (three mutual friends).
-By assuming dyadic independence---that friendships between two people only depend on the people in question---\textcite{Holland:1977fi,Wasserman:1980il} derived the equilibrium behavior of the Markov chain separately for each dyad in terms of the model's parameters.
-We will use the assumption of dyadic independence in \cref{sec:model-di}.
-Time-evolving \emph{stochastic actor-oriented models} introduced in \textcite{Snijders:2001km} have a game theoretic flavor, allowing optimizations at each node of the network to drive the stochastic evolution.
+The present study asks, \emph{When are these types of discrete-time Markov chains of networks exponential families with the same parameter as their transition matrices?} Our motivation is to re-cast \abbr{TERGM}s as \abbr{ERGM}s since the latter are generative statistical models, allowing scientists to estimate parameters that weight the importance of different sufficient statistics in explaining why a network has a certain topology.
+Moreover, \cref{sec:cef} discusses the extended scope for data compression that arises when a \abbr{TERGM}'s joint distribution has an exponential family representation.
+Finally, statisticians have developed sophisticated techniques for estimating these parameters and testing goodness of fit for \abbr{ERGM}s \autocites(\bibstring{see}, e.g.,)(){goldenberg2010}{kolaczyk-2017}[88--97]{kolaczyk-2020-ch6}.